imagitama/phasmophobia-site/faq/index.md

 It has a chance to spawn on any map and is not guaranteed.
 They are hidden in garages or cabinets.
 Using the board will drop your sanity very quickly!

+### What happens if I incorrectly guess the ghost?

+You will not gain any money or EXP.

 ## Items

 ### Why did my items disappear in the lobby?